Menu

 Award for Exceptional Leadership to FIP

-The purpose of the award is to recognise officers of FIP and individuals who have rendered exceptional leadership in pharmaceutical education, science and practice serving the mission of FIP.
-The award will be granted every three years at an annual FIP congress.
+The purpose of the award is to recognise officers of FIP and individuals who have rendered exceptional leadership in pharmacy practice, education or science serving the mission of FIP.

 Awardees